-Have you got a pencil case?
-Have you got a stapler?
-Have you got a pencil sharpener?
-Have you got tape?
+Do you have a pencil case?
+Do you have a stapler?
+Do you have a pencil sharpener?
+Do you have tape?

 Chorus

 the objects in the song) so that each student has a bag (if you don't have enough for everyone you can use flashcards in a bag instead).
 It may be easier if you tell your students (or their parents) what to bring in the preceding class - though have plenty of spares for students who forget.
 For the bags, simple supermarket bags are fine.